eggjs/egg-security/README.md

 </form>
 ```

-### ctoken

-Prevent cross site attack when request by Ajax.

-__usage__

-when request by ajax, use `ctoken` for parameter name, then put ctoken value.
-Ctoken value could get from cookie.

-__developer agreement__

-- `ctx.ctoken` Used to access ctoken.
-Users do not call ,used by plugin itself.
-- `ctx.setCTOKEN()` Used to set ctoken.
-Users do not call ,used by plugin itself。
-- `ctx.assertCTOKEN()` Used to validate ctoken.
-Users do not call ,used by plugin itself。
-- `ctx.setCTOKEN()` Used to set cookie under main domain.For example, if` A.xx.com ` need to set ctoken, cookie will be set under `xx.com` domain.
-Then `B.xx.com ` can request with ctoken.
-If A domain request to B domain by jsonp, B domain can also validate ctoken.

 ### safe redirect

 * `ctx.redirect(url)` If url is not in the configuration of the white list, the redirect will be prohibited